-With the 103rd running of the Indianapolis 500 approaching, a lot of traditions and stories are being shared.
-As we head into the month of May and all of the events leading up to race day on May 26, the one that as a dietitian I am most intrigued about is, “Why does the winner drink milk?”
+With the Indianapolis 500 approaching, a lot of traditions and stories are being shared.
+As we head into the month of May and all of the events leading up to race day, the one that as a dietitian I am most intrigued about is, “Why does the winner drink milk?”

 I love a glass of cold milk: cow’s milk, soy milk, chocolate milk, almond milk, cashew milk…it doesn’t matter to me.
 But after a hot and sweaty trip around the oval 200 times, I’m not sure that would be my drink of choice.

 The History of the Indianapolis 500 Milk Legend

 Here is some history on the interesting choice of beverage for the winner of “The Greatest Spectacle in Racing” year after year.
 The Indianapolis Motor Speedway writes this:

 Three-time Indianapolis 500 winner Louis Meyer regularly drank buttermilk to refresh himself on a hot day and happened to drink some in Victory Lane as a matter of habit after winning the 1936 race.
 An executive with what was then the Milk Foundation was so elated when he saw the moment captured in a photograph in the sports section of his newspaper the following morning that he vowed to make sure it would be repeated in coming years.
 There was a period between 1947-55 when milk was apparently no longer offered, but the practice was revived in 1956 and has been a tradition ever since.